 What does overheating have to do with head gaskets?

 The cylinder head is bolted to the engine block with special torque-to-yield bolts.
 TTY bolts are designed to reach a specified torque and then stretch slightly.
 Think of TTY bolts like a bungee cord that holds the cylinder head in place.
 Overheating causes the cylinder head to expand at a different rate than the engine block.
 The expansion causes the engine block deck and cylinder head face to develop a slight wave.
 Plus, the irregular expansion rates can stretch the bolts beyond their design maximum, causing leaks.
-Those leaks can be cooling jacket to exterior, cylinder to cooling jacket, coolant to oil, oil to exterior, and cylinder to cylinder.
+Those leaks can be the cooling jacket to the exterior, cylinder to cooling jacket, coolant to oil, oil to exterior, and cylinder to cylinder.

 Symptoms of head gasket failure